 Our mission is to help people develop the spirituality of St. Ignatius.
 Our programs offer education,

 faith formation, group and individual prayer, and retreat experiences.
 Scroll down to see Adult Education opportunities.
 Which program is right for you?
-Click here for our Guide to Ignatian Spirituality programs, or view this Video about our programs here
+View this Video about our programs here

-- Encountering the Living God: A deeper experience offering you daily prayer, reflection and a weekly one-to-one meeting with a spiritual companion.
-6-8 weeks.
+- Encountering the Living God: January 15 through March 12.
+A deeper experience offering you daily prayer, reflection and a weekly one-to-one meeting with a spiritual companion.6-8 weeks.
 Anyone having done the "Encounter" before is welcome to do it again, choosing the same or a different spiritual companion.
-July 10 - August 28, 2022
+Inquire at: [email protected]

 - Spiritual Direction: Ignatian spiritual direction is distinctly rooted in Ignatian spirituality and the Spiritual Exercises of Ignatius of Loyola.
 Contact Fr.John Michalowski, SJ., Christine Pearson or Jim Reichard at [email protected]

 - The Spiritual Exercises: The full Spiritual Exercises of St. Ignatius is a path to deep conversion and discipleship.
 Contact Fr.John Michalowski, SJ.
 For more information on Directed Individual Retreats contact Christine Pearson or Jim Reichard at email [email protected]

 - After the Exercises: If you have made the Spiritual Exercises, you know the journey has just begun!
 The After the Exercises group gathers monthly for participant-led discussion intended to help you sustain this transformative experience and go deeper in your faith.
 For more information, contact [email protected].